Investment Opportunities In Yorkville's Condo Market

 Note interim occupancy fees are not optional.
 The buyer is required to pay them whether or not he decides to move into the unit prior to registration.
 Also these fees are not credited towards the purchase price of the unit nor do they go towards paying down the mortgage for the unit.

-HST (Harmonized Sales Tax) If you are buying a new condo as an investment or it is not your primary residence it is subject to 13% Harmonized Sales Tax.
+HST (Harmonized Sales Tax) If you are buying a new condo as an investment and it is not your primary residence it is subject to 13% Harmonized Sales Tax.

 Contributions To The Condo's Reserve Fund Buyers of new condos are required to pay one to three month's maintenance fees at closing to help build up the condo's reserve fund.